-The UX Academy Mentorship
+Our UX Mentorship Program

 Starting a career in the UX industry can be challenging but also incredibly rewarding.

 One piece of advice we usually give our students at the end of a course is to find a mentor who can guide their next steps and help them grow while answering their questions along the way.
 However getting dedicated time from a UX professional and first hand advice is not always easy.

+The UX Academy Mentorship program integrates our UX Courses and provides additional support to ensure students’ success while they are still learning.
 Mentorship sessions are made available every week for the entire duration of a course, allowing students extra time with a dedicated tutor.

-Mentorship is available on a weekly basis, between classes, for a duration of 30 minutes.
+– Mentorship is available on a weekly basis, between classes, for a duration of 30 minutes.

-Ideally it should be provided a couple of days after last class and a few days before the next one, so that students in need of support on the project can use mentorship to get feedbacks and guidance.
-For example if class is on Tuesday, mentorship could be provided on Thursday or Friday.
+– Ideally it should be provided a couple of days after last class and a few days before the next one, so that students in need of support on the project can use mentorship to get feedbacks and guidance.
+For example, if class is on Tuesday, mentorship could be provided on Thursday or Friday.

-The 30-minute time slots should be made available at a similar time as class (i.e. 6pm to 8pm).
+– The 30-minute time slots should be made available at a similar time as class (i.e. 6pm to 8pm).

-Since students work in groups, mentorship is provided to the entire team.
+– Since students work in groups, mentorship is provided to the entire team.

-1:1 mentoring can be provided instead of the group one in case the team doesn’t require support (so the time slot is available), or in specific occasions, i.e. students that are struggling with the course material or students that couldn’t attend class and need help after going through the slides.
+– 1:1 mentorship can be provided instead of the group one in case the team doesn’t require support (so the time slot is available), or in specific occasions, i.e. students that are struggling with the course material or students that couldn’t attend class and need help after going through the slides.

-1:1 mentorship is not pushed during the course since we cannot provide it for all students.
+– 1:1 mentorship is not pushed during the course since we cannot provide it for all students.
 It is up to the mentor to evaluate if there is availability for it.

-On a weekly basis each team can decide if they need mentorship and directly book a time slot with the tutor.
+– On a weekly basis each team can decide if they need mentorship and directly book a time slot with the tutor.

-The use of tools such as Calendly is highly advised, since it makes it easier to manage.
+– The use of tools such as Calendly is highly advised, since it makes it easier to manage.

 – Teams are not expected to book a mentorship every week but only when they actually need it.

 During mentorship students can take advantage of the tutor’s experience and knowledge to: